boldflight/BibleConverter/test_EPUB/output/jer.md

 [13] “You must not disobey the **Lord** your God by saying, ‘We will not stay in this land.’
 [14] You must not say, ‘No, we will not stay.
 Instead we will go and live in the land of Egypt where we will not face war, or hear the enemy’s trumpet calls, or starve for lack of food.’
-[15] If you people who remain in Judah do that, then listen to the **Lord’**s message.
+[15] If you people who remain in Judah do that, then listen to the **Lord**'s message.
 This is what the **Lord** of Heaven’s Armies, the God of Israel, has said, ‘If you are so determined to go to Egypt that you go and settle there, [16] the wars you fear will catch up with you there in the land of Egypt.
 The starvation you are worried about will follow you there to Egypt.
 You will die there.
 [17] All the people who are determined to go and settle in Egypt will die from war, starvation, or disease.
 No one will survive or escape the disaster I will bring on them.’
 [18] For the **Lord** of Heaven’s Armies, the God of Israel, says, ‘If you go to Egypt, I will pour out my wrath on you just as I poured out my anger and wrath on the citizens of Jerusalem.
 You will become an object of horror and ridicule, an example of those who have been cursed and that people use in pronouncing a curse.
 You will never see this place again.’